by Martin Maenza

 Mick Rory noted the surroundings outside the window.
 The buildings were quite a bit older and run down.
-This was one of the more urban portions of the great metropolitan city.
+This was one of the more squalid sections of the great metropolitan city.
 “Yeah, this is it,” he said, grabbing his green duffel-bag and slinging it over his shoulder.

 “OK,” the driver said, turning the wheel and pulling the big vehicle over to the curb.
 “You want to get out at Suicide Slum, it ain’t none of my business!”
 He put the bus in park and hit the lever to engage the doors.

 Mick glanced around as the sun was starting to set in the west.
-The place was as bad as he heard.
+The place was as bad as he’d heard.
 For the last few days of July, the heat was on the rise, which didn’t bother the man in the slightest.
 However, the garbage that overflowed in nearby cans was starting to turn in the heat.
-Windows were wide open in many of the brick buildings, most built so long ago and had not been fitted with modern cooling conveniences.
+Windows were wide open in many of the brick buildings, most built so long ago that they hadn’t been fitted with modern cooling conveniences.
 Sounds of blaring televisions and radios or arguing occupants rolled out into the street, adding to the cacophony of the inner city.

-Just by looking around, he could tell this was one of the poorer parts of the city.
+Just by looking around, he could tell this was one of the poorer neighborhoods in Metropolis.
 There were a few cars parked on the sides of the road, most of which had seen better days.
 Some of them appeared to have been vandalized a few times over.

 There were some folks, mostly black in skin color, sitting on stoops or up on the fire escapes, fanning themselves as they try to stay cool.
 Their clothing looked older and worn.
 In that category, Mick was able to blend in.
 After he escaped from prison, he had to make do with what he could steal from a secondhand store.
 Still, he kept moving to keep from drawing too much attention.